yezifan911-hash/bmw-dashboard/README.md

 # BMW Used Car Market Dashboard

 This project presents an interactive dashboard exploring the BMW used car market using a public Kaggle dataset.
+（Click on the "bmw-dashboard" link to view the visual analysis.）

 ## Contents
 - Interactive flexdashboard HTML